 Do I need permission to send transactional emails?

-• Include accurate sender information
+- Include accurate sender info.

 What's a good open rate for transactional emails?